PyCon/pycon2019/docs/api.rst

 In all cases, the 'code' in the response body data will be the same as the HTTP protocol status code that is returned.

-The few APIs that don't require an API are a bit more varied in their behavior.
+The few APIs that don't require an API key are a bit more varied in their behavior.

 Proposal APIs